What Does UFC Stand For? UFC Meaning & Must-Know Facts

 In recent years, the UFC has continued to grow because of tremendous marketing and an ambitious push to become global.
 That foundation helps insulate against down business in a particular country and ensures that the organization remains strong.

-You don’t get to be a multi-billion-dollar company without having serious revenue streams available.
-Companies like this, the NFL, the NBA, etc., all create several different streams so that if one suffers, the others continue to pump money into the organization.
+Companies like this, the NFL, the NBA, etc., all create several different streams so that if one suffers, the others continue to bring money into the organization.
 When it comes to the UFC, the organization generates income from several sources.
-Primarily, it focuses on ticket sales, pay-per-view events, sponsorships, and merchandise sales.
+It focuses on ticket sales, pay-per-view events, sponsorships, and merchandise sales.
 In recent years, the UFC has also created its own network featuring the UFC Fight Pass.
 Let’s break down each of these revenue systems and their impact on the company’s overall earning power.

 Sponsorships and television deals are also a major portion of UFC revenue.
 Though there are no solid numbers, a deal with BT Sport in the UK and Ireland is estimated to have netted them $100 million so far.
 In July 2021, UFC signed a 10-year pact worth $175 million with Crypto.com.
 Another deal signed in 2021, this one with DraftKings, is worth $350 million in cash and marketing.
 The big one is the deal with ESPN.
 The deal not only includes television broadcasting rights but the ability to sell pay-per-views through the ESPN+ platform.
 The deal was signed between the two in 2019, with UFC collecting $300 million per year.
 The deal expires in 2024 when it is expected that the UFC will earn even more.